redeye-framework/Redeye/README.md

 # Redeye

-This project was built by pentesters for pentester.
+This project was built by pentesters for pentesters.
-Redeye is a management tool for creating a workflow while doing a pentest operation.
-Redeye was made for running while in a differentiated environment and non differentiated likewise.
-Can be used for a specific operation or as a continuous database for data collected in previous operations.
+Redeye is a tool intended to help you manage your data during a pentest operation in the most efficient and organized way.

 ## Table of Contents
 - [The Developers](#The-Developers)